 So let's talk Thanksgiving.
 It's about to get real.

 - Bring a healthy side dish.
 Not only will your host freaking love you for taking something off his/her plate (btw, you should discuss this with said host ahead of time so that they don't make something similar or so that you can fill a hole in their meal plan), but you'll know that it's something you can fill your plate with sans guilt.
-Plus, if it's something completely fab, there will be accolades.
-Everyone loves accolades.
+Plus, if it's something completely fab (see ANY recipe below), there will be accolades - and everyone loves accolades. 😉

 - If there are some healthier offerings available, definitely try to fill your belly with some of that stuff before you start drinking the gravy.
 Are there some roasted veggies on the table?
 A salad?
 A soup?
 Go for those bad boys first.